SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_EPM_Manager.md

 # TDF EPM Manager

 The **TDF EPM Manager** connector is an Experience and Performance Management connector, and as such it is designed to handle large amounts of data from the deployed infrastructures.
-It manages and monitors devices across various Equipment Management Systems (EMSs), maintaining relational data and aggregating data that can be viewed through a central front-end interface and the DataMiner Topology app
+It manages and monitors devices across various Equipment Management Systems (EMSs), maintaining relational data and aggregating data that can be viewed through a central front-end interface and the DataMiner Topology app.

 A deployed EPM Solution consists of one TDF EPM Manager front-end element and can have one or multiple back-end elements (using the same connector).
 The TDF EPM Manager front-end element is responsible for top-level data aggregation from different back-end elements.
 Each back-end element handles data aggregation from the collectors.